Department of Agricultural Sciences

 AG 3375.
 Management of Agricultural Machinery and Equipment.

 This course addresses the optimization of the equipment phases of agricultural production and processing.
 Emphasis will be placed on management and decision making principles concerned with the efficient selection, operation, repair, maintenance, and replacement of machinery and equipment.
-Prerequisites: AG 2373 and AG 2390 and CHEM 1141 and CHEM 1341 and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] all with grades of "D" or better.
+Prerequisites: AG 2373 with grade of "C" or better and CHEM 1341 and CHEM 1141 and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] all with grades of "D" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required